theRookieCoder/linuxALR/README.md

 # linuxALR
-linuxALR is a port of macALR for linux
+linuxALR is a port of macALR but for linux